 York Factory is accessible by charter aircraft and boat.
 Make travel arrangements in Churchill, Thompson or Gillam.
+Contact Parks Canada in Churchill for more information.

-- Plan to spend one to four days in Churchill. - Upon arrival in Churchill, visit the Parks Canada visitor reception centre in the Bayport Plaza for audio-visual, interpretive and safety presentations.
-Talk with park staff for an in-depth look at the area's cultural and natural history, and the most recent local updates, including polar bear safety information.
-Watch for Parks Canada's new visitor reception facilities, scheduled to open in 2002 in Churchills's historic train station. - Come prepared for a changeable, cool sub-arctic marine climate, biting insects and rugged terrain. - Sign up for a guided tour in July and August to Cape Merry and the town of Churchill.
-Get a first-hand impression of what it was like to live at a bayside Hudson Bay Company post 200 years ago. - Make arrangements with a local tour operator to travel by water to Sloop Cove and Prince of Wales Fort.
+- Plan to spend one to four days in Churchill. - Upon arrival in Churchill, visit the Parks Canada Visitor Reception Centre at the heritage railway station to see the exhibits, participate in interpretive presentations and to view audio-visual productions.
+Parks Canada Staff will enjoy sharing their knowledge about the area's natural and cultural history.
+Polar bear safety information is also available. - Come prepared for a changeable, cool sub-arctic marine climate, biting insects and rugged terrain. - Sign up for a guided tour in July and August to Cape Merry and the town of Churchill.
+Get a first-hand impression of what it was like to live at a bayside Hudson's Bay Company post 200 years ago. - Make arrangements with a local tour operator to travel by water to Sloop Cove and Prince of Wales Fort.
 Come see beluga whales during July and August. - At York Factory, enjoy a personal guided tour of the site, June to September.